Shaurya-L/ML-Projects/README.md

 Comments have been added in all the projects.
 In case you still not able to understand anything feel free to contact me at: shauryaluthra689@gmail.com.

-Feel free to clone, download and edit athis repositry.
+Feel free to clone, download and edit this repositry.

 Titanic Train and Titanic Test is the training and testing dataset respectively